foua-pps/level1c4pps/RELEASING.md

 loghub foua-pps/level1c4pps --token <personal access token (see https://github.com/settings/tokens)>  -st v<previous version> -plg bug "Bugs fixed" -plg enhancement "Features added" -plg documentation "Documentation changes"
 ```

+The  "--token <personal access token (see https://github.com/settings/tokens)>" somtimes can be excluded.

+Paste CHANGELOG.temp to CHANGELOG.md and update RELEASE-VERSION to the version that will be released.

 Don't forget to commit!

 5. Create a tag with the new version number, starting with a 'v', eg: